questions

 At camp we provide a number of adventure based activities.
 Adventure based activities, as with walking or riding a bus to school, all hold a certain amount of risk.

 However, we work very hard to manage the risks in accordance with The Salvation Army’s own policies for summer camps, Health Department standards and camp follows all the guidelines set out by the Ontario Camping Association.
-This includes things such as current certifications for lifeguards, canoe instructors, high ropes and rock climbing instructors, mountain biking instructors and Wilderness First Aid.
+This includes things such as current certifications for lifeguards, canoe instructors, high ropes and rock climbing instructors, & mountain biking instructors.
 Staff are trained on any element of camp that they are expected to lead or help to lead and equipment is checked daily or more frequently, when necessary.

 Where are the camps located, and how will my child get there?